best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 This approach has been designed from a coaching or mentoring perspective, and can work well in verbal discussion or when giving written feedback.

-## Focus feedback on code quality
+## Document review feedback and outcomes

-Our [](checklists.md) provide a comprehensive list of good practices that reviewers can look for.
-Many of these criteria look at the project as a whole, so your review should be tailored to the quality assurance criteria that the project is trying to meet and the scale of the review.

-Reviewing is centered around conversations - asking yourself and the reviewer questions.
-While reviewing changes to analytical code, you could ask yourself:
-* Can I easily understand what the code does?
-    * Is the code sufficiently documented for me to understand it?
-    * Is there duplication in the code that could be simplified by refactoring into functions and classes?
-    * Are functions and class methods simple, using few parameters?
-* Does the code fulfil its requirements?
-* Is the required functionality tested sufficiently?
-* How easy will it be to alter this code when requirements change?
-    * Are high level parameters kept in dedicated configuration files?
-Or would somebody need to work their way through the code with lots of manual edits to reconfigure for a new run?
-* Can I generate the same outputs that the analysis claims to produce?
-    * Have dependencies been sufficiently documented?
-    * Is the code version, input data version and configuration recorded?
-* Is the code style consistent?

-If the answer to any of these questions "no", you should suggest improvements to the code to solve these issues.
-The developer may respond to your comments to justify why they have taken a certain approach, otherwise they should act on your comments.
+When you identify issues with code functionality or quality you should suggest improvements to solve these issues.
+The code developer may respond to your comments to justify why they have taken a certain approach, otherwise they should act on your feedback before using the analysis.

-Note that these example questions focus on important good quality assurance practices in the code, rather than minor issues like code layout.
+It may be necessary to re-review changes that have resulted from your initial review, to confirm that your feedback has been actioned appropriately.

 ```{important}
 It is essential that you document what you have considered in your review and how the developer has responded to your feedback.
 This documentation should be kept close to the relevant version of the code, so that others can see what has been reviewed.
 The easiest way to manage this is by using the Merge Request or Pull Request feature on your version control platform to conduct the review.
 See [](version_control.md) for more information.